rmhennessey/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are a way for React Developers to catch possible bugs before they become a big problem.

+If the data is laid out in a specific way and passed around to components via other components, you can think of PropTypes as a way to ensure the type of data being passed around.

 - [ ] Describe a life-cycle event in React?

+The Birth/Mounting Phase
+    This is the phase when the component is being built out from ground up.
+    Whatever initial data you’ll have access too will be defined on the constructor of this phase Your render method is invoked.
+    componentDidMount gets called as well.

+Growth/Updating Phase
+    setState can be used to change the component’s state data, forcing a call to render.

+Death/Un-mounting Phase
+    Component is removed from the screen.

 - [ ] Explain the details of a Higher Order Component?

+Higher order components (HOC) are commonly used as advanced react patterns for designing some components that share some kind of behavior or data in a way that makes them connected differently than just the traditional state -> props pattern.

+An HOC is a function that receives a Component as an argument and returns a new component

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+1. Inline CSS
+2. CSS in JS
+3. Styled-components

 ## Project Setup